-3. If the cucumbers are large, you may need to slice them into thirds to fit them in the jars.
-If they're small, just cut off the tips so the cucumbers will absorb the liquid.
+3. Make a small slit into the cucumbers or tomatoes so they will absorb the liquid.
 For the tomatoes, you can leave them whole or slice them in half to fit.

-4. Fill the bottom of each jar first with the dill, garlic, chile pepper, bay leaves, peppercorns, Pickle Crisp Granules, and salt.
+4. Fill the bottom of each jar first with the dill, pickling spices, garlic, chile pepper, bay leaves, peppercorns, Pickle Crisp Granules, and salt.
 Then pack in the cucumbers/tomatoes--but don't force them in.

 5. Fill each jar with boiling water, leaving half an inch of head space.

 6. Top with the lid and screw on the band tightly.
 Turn each jar upside down to spread the pickling spices throughout the jar.
 You can put them in the sun to cure for a day or two.
 They should be ready in five days but you ought to let them sit longer (up to 10 days) to get more sour and flavorful.